kvannotten/sshelper/README.md

     # or
     $ nano ~/.sshelper.yml

-And use the following structure to add labels:
+And use the following structure to add labels (for YAML):

 ```
 my_label1: